-Marketing without a strategy is like driving without a destination, you might move forward, but you won’t know where you’re going or why.
-For small business owners, a well-crafted marketing strategy is crucial to maximise limited resources and differentiate themselves in a competitive market.
+Marketing without a thorough strategy is like driving without having anywhere to go, you might start moving somewhere, but you won't actually know where you're going or why.
+For smaller businesses, a carefully crafted marking strategy is crucial when it comes to maximising limited available resources.

-A marketing strategy is a long-term, forward-looking plan that aligns your marketing efforts with your business goals.
-It defines your target audience, brand positioning, messaging, and the channels you’ll use to reach and engage customers.
+A marketing strategy is a long-term, forward-looking approach that looks to align your marketing efforts and your business goals.
+It identifies your target audience, user personas, brand positioning, messaging, and the channels that you’ll use to reach and engage customers.

 Without strategy: